The pricing for Aluminum is based on:

-- Because supports have to be removed manually, some evidence of removed support structures might remain on your model.
+- Because supports need to be removed manually, some evidence of removed support structures might remain on your model

-- Any angles less steep than 35° will tend to be less attractive with this process.
+- Any “overhanging” structures (e.g. the underside of a table) or angles smaller than 35° will tend to be less attractive with this process

-- The most ideal shape to make with this process is that of a “mesh with holes”.
-This makes it easy to design with this process and delivers the best results.
+- The ideal shape to make with this process is that of a mesh.
+It’s easy to design and delivers the best results

 Learning about our materials is one thing, seeing and touching them another.
 That's why we've designed sample kits based on our Periodic Table of Materials.